 How to Set Up Claude Desktop with Google Search Console MCP

-Claude Desktop’s ability to support access to API services using Model Context Protocol (MCP) is impressive stuff.
+Claude Desktop's ability to support access to API services using Model Context Protocol (MCP) is impressive stuff.
 And yes, that means you can get Claude connected to the Search Console API and query it to answer your questions.
-Better still, with Better Search Console, your data syncs to a local SQLite database – so you’re not limited to the API’s 1,000-row cap and you can run proper SQL queries (or Claude can run SQL queries – you just describe what you want) against your own data.
-This MCP is something I’m particularly delighted with and I hope you’ll agree too.
+Better still, with Better Search Console , your data syncs to a local SQLite database - so you're not limited to the API's 1,000-row cap and you can run proper SQL queries (or Claude can run SQL queries - you just describe what you want) against your own data.
+This MCP is something I'm particularly delighted with and I hope you'll agree too.

 https://github.com/houtini-ai/better-search-console